Clinical Optics and Dispensing (10410.1)

 In the event a student misses an examination due to illness or other exceptional circumstances, the student must contact the unit convener and request a deferred assessment within 3 days of scheduled exam/quiz.
 The request must be made in writing (by email) on the Assignment Extension Form (https://www.canberra.edu.au/current-students/forms/forms/other-forms/Assignment-Extension-Form.pdf).

-Students must provide a medical certificate or other relevant documents as requested by the unit convener before sitting the deferred examination.
+Students must provide a medical certificate or other relevant documents and the assignment extension form as requested by the unit convener before sitting the deferred examination.
 Failure to do so will result in a zero grade being awarded for that assessment item.

 ePortfolio Assignment